-Firstly, it’s a good idea to acknowledge that a little insecurity is a good thing, because it helps us stay motivated.
-However, insecurity is only good in moderation and constantly feeling insecure or unsafe will not lead to a happy life.
-There are many ways to feel more secure, some of them as simple as changing your posture and some as difficult as reaching out when you’re used to handling everything alone.
+Firstly, it’s a good idea to acknowledge that a little insecurity is a good thing because it helps us stay motivated.
+However, insecurity is only good in moderation, and constantly feeling insecure or unsafe will not lead to a happy life.

 In this article, I’ll take a look at why feeling secure is so important and more importantly, some tips on how to feel more secure.